Dairy Teaching & Research Center

 About the Center

 The Michigan State University dairy herd is maintained for teaching, extension, and research purposes.
 Learning experiences are provided for classes in both Animal Science and Veterinary Medicine.
 The facility frequently hosts extension programs in dairy management.
 Research projects are conducted in the areas of nutrition, mammary and reproductive physiology, animal breeding and selection, and dairy management.
+The Dairy is MAEAP verified in Livestock and Farmstead Systems.

 The MSU Dairy Teaching and Research Center is comprised of multiple barns to accommodate animals of different ages and to facilitate different types of research.
 Housing ranges from hutches for individual calves to group housing with free stalls.
 Most cows are housed in tie stalls to control and measure feed intake during research.
 Free stalls are used primarily for cows not involved in research.
 For a herd this size, it is unusual to house cows in tie stalls and to milk cows in a parlor.
-However, after milking cows are allowed to exercise for up to one hour.
+However, before milking cows are allowed to exercise for up to one hour.

 Animal Inventory and Production